 Talking about event photography in Valencia, this Spanish city is more and more a remarkable destination for event photography.
 Every year, important local and international events are held in Valencia.

 A captivating event photography is absolutely vital for the company to effectively market the event.
 This means, the client or the company who charges you for the event photo session is expecting a quality’s work.
-In order to deliver a professional service, remember always to ask a lot of questions to the client about the event you are going to shoot for him: a conference, a presentation during a fair trade or award ceremony.
+In order to deliver a professional service, remember always to ask a lot of questions to the client.
+Ask about the event you are going to shoot for him: a conference, a presentation during a fair trade or award ceremony.

 Images can be used for printed magazines, general advertisement purpose, a poster or for social media posts.
 Each of them, requires a different kind of photo and a different composition in shooting it.
-If due for a poster, for example, the image should be a high resolution one and possibly shot with a low ISO value in order to reduce the grain in the image when enlarged.
+If due for a poster, for example, the image should be a high resolution one.
+Possibly, it should be shot with a low ISO value in order to reduce the grain in the image when enlarged.

-Also, is important to know what to include and what not in the image: exclude unwanted advertisements, trademarks or rival brands of other booths next to the one you are shooting in.
+Also, is important to know what to include and what not in the image.
+Exclude unwanted advertisements, trademarks or rival brands of other booths next to the one you are shooting in.
 Always, I try to be discrete with my camera when I come to shooting images of people interacting at the conference or, in this case, during the presentation of a product.

 Another important factor for a successful event photo session is shooting from creative angles.
 For example, during this corporate event photo session in Valencia, I found something to climb on and picking my Nikon camera up right above my head, I shot photos of people interacting inside the booth in order to have a higher perspective.

 These are only quite a few provided guidelines to let you an idea of how event photography works.
 Obviously, by having the chance to start with a photo session for a conference or shooting normal activities during a fair trade, you’ll learn more tips by yourself or by other photographers.
 All this will contribute to increase your skills in this photographic field.